Storms Spain FAQ

 Where can I find more information about counseling?

-You can follow updates about the relief efforts in Spain and other international disasters on the Belgian Red Cross-Flanders website (ADD LINK).
-You can also stay up to date with the latest news and the impact of your donation through the newsletter or social media channels.
+On our website you can follow updates on the relief efforts in Spain and other international disasters.
+You can also keep up to date with the latest news and the impact of your donation through the newsletter or social media channels.